Mass Sarr Jr.

-Mass Sarr Jr. (born February 6, 1973 in Monrovia) is a Liberian retired footballer.
+Mass Sarr Jr. (born February 6, 1973, in Monrovia) is a Liberian retired footballer.
 A forward, Sarr Jr. is a former player with Selangor FA.
-He was also a Liberia national football team player from 1989–2002.
+He was also a Liberia national football team player from 1989 to 2002.

 Playing career

 Sarr spent 18 months at Reading, playing 38 times in all competitions, including 31 league matches.

 Sarr played ten times for Sydney Olympic in the Australian National Soccer League during the 2000–01 season.